 The world's first iron bridge was erected over the River Severn here in Shropshire in 1779.
 This pioneering structure marked a turning point in English design and engineering; after it was built, cast iron came to be widely used in the construction of bridges, aqueducts and buildings.

 The bridge was so successful that it gave its name to the spectacular wooded valley which surrounds it, now recognised as the Ironbridge Gorge World Heritage Site.
-This year, English Heritage begins a major conservation project to repair the Iron Bridge, to help secure its historic structure for the future.
+This year, English Heritage is undertaking a vital conservation project on the Iron Bridge, to help secure its historic structure for the future.
 Read more about the project.

 Plan a Great Day Out

 The Iron Bridge is the perfect place to begin a tour of Ironbridge Gorge.
 Now a peaceful valley, the gorge was once at the very heart of industry and engineering.
 Plan a visit to one of the museums and find out about the history of the area.
 There are also a number of other English Heritage sites nearby, including Buildwas Abbey, Wenlock Priory and Wroxeter Roman City.

 English Heritage cares for over 400 historic buildings, monuments and places - from world-famous prehistoric sites to grand medieval castles, from Roman forts on the edges of empire to a Cold War bunker.
 Through these, we bring the story of England to life for over 10 million people each year.
 The English Heritage Trust is a charity, no. 1140351, and a company, no. 0744722, registered in England.